Nonthermal melting and density wave instability coupled to the lattice in La$_4$Ni$_3$O$_{10}$

-At high fluence, four additional phonon ($\omega_3 - \omega_6$) resolved [Fig. \blue{3(b)}] (see Sec. \blue{III} of the Supplemental Material \cite{SUPPM}), revealing a richer picture of mode-selective coupling [Figs. \blue{3(c)-3(h)}].
-The $\omega_1$ mode retains its anomalous renormalization at the reduced $T_{\rm DW}$, transitioning from $T^2$ behavior above the transition to $T^{2.5}$ scaling within the ordered phase [Fig. \blue{3(c)}].
-While the precise exponent depends somewhat on excitation density, the robust crossover at $T_{\rm DW}$ and the consistent $T^2$ scaling above it confirm that $\omega_1$ is intrinsically tied to the density-wave order.
-Its eigenvector involves apical oxygen motion, Ni-O plane bending, and La displacements \cite{ASuthar2025, YDLi2025}, signifying a multi-component lattice vibration.
-Such complexity rules out a single-orbital instability and instead supports a multi-orbital mechanism, consistent with ARPES evidence linking the DW gap to interorbital hybridization \cite{XDu2024NP}.
+At high fluence, four additional phonon ($\omega_3–\omega_6$) resolved [Fig. \blue{3(b)}] (see Sec. \blue{III} of the Supplemental Material \cite{SUPPM}), revealing a richer picture of mode-selective coupling [Figs. \blue{3(c)–3(h)}].
+Notably, multiple coherent phonon modes exhibit a common dip in amplitude near $\sim$145 K, slightly above the equilibrium $T_{\rm DW}\approx$ 136 K. Because this feature is absent at low fluence and appears simultaneously across several modes, it likely reflects a high-fluence-induced modification of the nonequilibrium electronic response near the DW transition rather than mode-specific lattice anomalies.
+Despite this additional complexity, the $\omega_1$ mode retains its anomalous renormalization at the reduced $T_{\rm DW}$, transitioning from $T^2$ behavior above the transition to $T^{2.5}$ scaling within the ordered phase [Fig. \blue{3(c)}].
+While the precise exponent depends somewhat on excitation density, the robust crossover at $T_{\rm DW}$ and the consistent $T^2$ scaling above it support a close association between the $\omega_1$ phonon and the DW instability.
+Its eigenvector involves apical oxygen motion, Ni-O plane buckling, and La displacements \cite{ASuthar2025, YDLi2025}, indicating that the lattice response associated with the DW instability involves multiple structural degrees of freedom.
+Combined with prior angle-resolved photoemission spectroscopy (ARPES) and theoretical studies suggesting hybridized orbital character of the DW-gapped electronic states \cite{XDu2024NP}, this behavior is consistent with the relevance of multiorbital physics in the DW instability of {\LNO}.

-Importantly, the $\omega_2$ phonon [Fig. \blue{3(d)}] also exhibits anomalous renormalization, but in the opposite direction: instead of hardening like $\omega_1$, $\omega_2$ softens below $T_{\rm DW}$.
-The contrasting behavior of these two $A_g$ modes underscores that the density-wave order couples to multiple phonons in distinct ways, highlighting the complex, mode-dependent nature of $e$-$p$h interactions in {\LNO}.
+Importantly, the $\omega_2$ phonon [Fig. \blue{3(d)}] also exhibits anomalous renormalization, but in the opposite direction: Instead of hardening as $\omega_1$, $\omega_2$ softens below $T_{\rm DW}$.
+The contrasting behavior of these two $A_g$ modes indicates that the density wave order couples to multiple phonons in distinct ways, highlighting the complex, mode-dependent nature of $e$-ph interactions in {\LNO}.